-A one-week work experience blog by Lilymae Prescott
+A blog by Lilymae Prescott about her one-week work experience.

 During my week-long work experience with Lagom, I gained valuable insights into some of the day-to-day responsibilities of being a user researcher.

 I am still at university, and like many university students, I’ve never had a full-time job.

 And to get a job, you need to have an understanding of the kind of work you will be doing, and more importantly, the confidence that you will be able to do that job well.

 Getting the opportunity to explore that with Lagom has really helped me to have a clearer vision of what I want to do, and what I am capable of doing, in the future.